Skip to content

 posture check

 Compares the live GitHub repository state against the profile.
 Prints OK, MISSING, or DRIFT per section — identical to koryph repo check.
-Exits 1 if drift is detected (useful for CI gating).
+Exits 1 if drift is detected (useful for CI gating); pass --no-fail to always exit 0 (informational — useful for exploration and auditing without breaking scripts).

 koryph posture check oss-solo-maintainer --repo myorg/myrepo \